athdesk/MiShotService/README.md

 <hr>

-Thanks to Xiaomi for the original MiOSD software.
+Thanks to Xiaomi for the original MiOSD software. <br>